tier4/scenario_simulator_v2/docs/user_guide/scenario_test_runner/ScenarioTestRunner.md

                 - name: isEgo
                   value: "false"
 ```
-This is the setting to let Ego vehicle run without connecting to Autoware for testing the scenario. <font color="Red"> Please note that this "isEgo" setting is only for scenario testing and you will need to revert it to "true" when you conduct the actual sceario simulation with Autoware. </font>
+This is the setting to let Ego vehicle run without connecting to Autoware for testing the scenario. <font color="Red"> Please note that this "isEgo" setting is only for scenario testing and you will need to revert it to "true" when you conduct the actual scenario simulation with Autoware. </font>

 ## How to Test Single Scenario
 ```bash